jj1bdx/airspy-fmradion/README.md

 * The multipath filter starts after discarding the first 100 blocks.
 This change is to avoid the initial instability of Airspy R2.

-*The FM multipath filter stagins parameter definition is changed.*
+*The FM multipath filter staging parameter definition is changed.*

 * v0.7.3-pre1 and before: -E72 for 72 previous and 72 after stages (ratio 1:1)
 * v0.7.3: -E36 for 108 previous and 36 after stages (ratio 3:1)